Careers in the Mathematical Sciences Department

 Application Instructions

-Applicants should submit all materials electronically through Mathjobs and Interfolio.
-This includes a cover letter, curriculum vita, list of publications, a statement describing current and planned research, a teaching statement, and a statement describing how, through their research, teaching or service, they plan to contribute to and foster diversity and inclusion in mathematics.
+Applicants should submit all materials electronically through both Interfolio and MathJobs.
+This includes a cover letter, a curriculum vita, a list of publications, a statement describing current and planned research, and a teaching statement.
 Candidates should also arrange for at least three letters of recommendation that will be solicited through MathJobs.

-The review of applications will begin on November 1, 2023.
+The review applications will begin on November 15, 2025.
 However, applications may be accepted and reviewed until the position is filled.

 Equal Employment Opportunity Statement

-The Department of Mathematical Sciences is committed to increasing the diversity of our community on a range of intellectual and cultural dimensions.
+The Department of Mathematical Sciences is committed to including a broad range of intellectual and cultural perspectives.
+We welcome faculty applicants who can offer such contributions through their research, teaching and service.

 Application Instructions

-Applicants should submit all materials electronically through both MathJobs and Interfolio.
-This includes a cover letter, a curriculum vitae, list of publications, a teaching statement, and a statement describing current and planned research activities.
-At least three letters of reference, one of which addresses teaching, will be solicited through MathJobs.
+Applicants should submit all materials electronically through MathJobs and Interfolio.
+This includes a cover letter, curriculum vitae, list of publications, a statement describing teaching accomplishments, and up to three (3) letters of recommendation to be solicited via MathJobs.

 Equal Employment Opportunity Statement